The Company: My 24 Hour Income

 Founder/ CEO: Drew Burton

 This is a revenue sharing platform that provides members an opportunity to purchase advertising packages that pay out a set return on investment.
-There are some good points with this one and you can definitely make money.
+There are some good points with this one and you can make money for a time.
 That said, there are some drawbacks as I explain.

-I finally got around to digging further into this today, and I can safely say there are some good points overall.
-Admittedly, I am not a fan of revenue sharing platforms in general given the inherent sustainability issues, but I did find some key aspects to this that make it a little better than most.
-I wouldn't call it "bulletproof" as Drew does, but it's certainly a step in the right direction.
+Admittedly, I am not a fan of revenue sharing platforms in general given the inherent sustainability issues, but I did find some key aspects to this that may make it a little better than others.
+It's certainly not "bulletproof" though as Drew claims.

 What Is My 24 Hour Income?

 This is a revenue sharing platform that also provides an opportunity to advertise your existing business.
 Yes, I said it the opposite way to how the company does and it's because I know how these things operate.
 The primary idea is to purchase 1 or more 'adpacks' (advertising packages) and after a period of time, you will earn a return on your investment (ROI) according to each pack.
 You also get some advertising to promote another business you are involved in, like any other rev share.

 There are currently 4 seperate adpacks available for purchase with each costing more than the last and each paying a higher return.
 The more you spend, the more advertising you get and the more money you'll make from the rev share component.

 You must also purchase a set number of the previous adpack before being eligible to purchase the next one as show below.